zmalone/chef-web-docs/source/skills/test-driven-development/4/_index.md

 #### Phase of Chef development

 Rake and Thor are used during pre-convergence to perform tasks such as running ChefSpec/RSpec, or lint checks with RuboCop and Foodcritic.
 Rubygem projects usually have tasks for releasing the gem to [rubygems.org](https://rubygems.org).
-Cookbook projects sometimes have tasks for releasing the cookbook to Supermarket, or uploading it to a Chef Server.
+Cookbook projects sometimes have tasks for releasing the cookbook to Supermarket, or uploading it to a Chef server.
 Many projects use Travis CI to automatically run certain tasks such as unit/spec tests and lint/style checks on every commit.

 #### How to Get Them